This company really celebrates Mother’s Day

 Other than the holiday pay, Kendra Scott will celebrate the holiday by providing lunch to employees on Saturday, which is one of the busiest days of the year according to Gillian Williams, store manager of the Downtown Summerlin location.

 Over Mother’s Day weekend, the Summerlin location will host multiple philanthropic events, where 20 percent of sales proceeds will go to local charities.
-Williams said the charities the store is working with this weekend are Goodwill, the Leukemia and Lymphoma Society and the Just One Project.
+Williams said the charities the store is working with this weekend are Goodwill, Leukemia and Lymphoma Society and Just One Project, a local nonprofit that serves people in need of food.

 Williams praised Kendra Scott for accommodating the needs of both her and her team beyond just the Mother’s Day holiday.